10 Things to Do Before Your Case Starts

 4. Keep your finances simple: If your case involves your money, bank accounts, investments, and other financial instruments will become the subject of inquiry.
-Keeping your finances simple by not withdrawing from or shifting around investments will help negotiating, mediating or trying your case.
+Keeping your finances simple by not withdrawing from or shifting around investments will help negotiate, mediate or try your case.

 6. Research and find a lawyer: Most lawyers will be quite happy to discuss the possibility of taking your case even if no case currently exists.
 This way you can be prepared for the expense and get representation quickly.

-7. Get an outfit for court: When dressing for court, a party needs to look respectable, put together, but not intimidating or wealthy.
-If I could choose my client’s clothes for a court date I would have men wear a button down in a good color for their complexion (but nothing too bright) with khaki slacks and a belt; for women I would recommend a blouse (more flexible on color than for men) and khakis.
+7. Get an outfit for court: When dressing for court, a party needs to look respectable, and put together, but not intimidating or wealthy.
+If I could choose my client’s clothes for a court date I would have men wear a button-down in a good color for their complexion (but nothing too bright) with khaki slacks and a belt; for women, I would recommend a blouse (more flexible on color than for men) and khakis.

 8. Arrange transportation: Look up where you can park, a bus route, or find out who could drive you to court.
 Some counties have better parking than others, generally the more out of the metro you get the better the parking.

-9. Resist self-help strategies: There is often temptation to go outside of the legal system when the prospect of a case is scary.
-In divorces, parties try to hide money away from each other, sell property of their spouse etc. and the results for the final judgement of the case can be disastrous.
+9. Resist self-help strategies: There is often a temptation to go outside of the legal system when the prospect of a case is scary.
+In divorces, parties try to hide money away from each other, sell the property of their spouse, etc. and the results of the final judgment of the case can be disastrous.
 These self-help measures rub judges the wrong way and self-help in criminal cases can result in new charges and higher punishments.

 10. Prepare for the long hall: Courts move at a much slower pace than what people would like.
 You should prepare for many procedural court dates before anything of substance happens.
 Judges and Attorneys will be mostly unsympathetic to how slow your case is going.
 You need to be prepared to let your attorney handle the procedural details and scheduling so that you can relax enough to handle the slow pace of court.